Adarnase IV of Iberia

 Adarnase IV (ადარნასე IV) (died 923), or Adarnase II, was a Georgian monarch of the Bagrationi dynasty who reigned in the late 9th and early 10th centuries.
-The son of the Kouropalates David I of Iberia, he ruled as duke of Lower Tao from 881 to 923, king (mepe) of the Kingdom of the Iberians from 888 to 923 and Kouropalates of Iberia from 891 to 923, re-establishing the Georgian monarchy in 888, more than three centuries after the abolition of the Kingdom of Iberia by Sasanian Empire.
+The son of the Kouropalates David I of Iberia, he ruled as duke of Lower Tao from 881 to 923, king (mepe) of the Kingdom of the Iberians from 888 to 923 and Kouropalates of Iberia from 891 to 923, re-establishing the Georgian monarchy in 888, more than three centuries after the abolition of the Kingdom of Iberia by the Sasanian Empire.

 He succeeded his father to the duchy of Lower Tao, a border march between Byzantine Empire and Caucasus, when the latter was assassinated by Nasra of Tao-Klarjeti in 881.
 When the latter led a Byzantine invasion force to invade the Caucasus, Adarnase defeated him in 888 and became the first sovereign to take the title of ‘King of the Iberians’, to signal his independence from the Byzantine Empire.
 With the help of neighbouring Armenia, he consolidated his power and gained control over Kartli, as well as Byzantine recognition in 891 after killing Gurgen I of Tao.
 The reign of Adarnase IV was marked by a change in Georgia's political orientation, as it left the Byzantine sphere of influence to join Armenia and, by extension, a declining Abbasid caliphate.
 The king often became involved in Armenia's internal affairs and helped King Smbat I of Armenia to consolidate his own power.

 A war against pro-Byzantine Abkhazia in 904 saw a powerful Adarnase attempt to annex western Georgia, leading to a conflict with Armenia.
 This diplomatic conflict escalated into open war in 905, an assassination attempt on Smbat I, and Adarnase's refusal to come to Armenia's help during Yusuf ibn Abi'l-Saj's invasion, an invasion that culminated in Smbat's death in 914.
 In the final years of his reign, he again changed his geopolitical alliance and allied himself with Byzantind to place Ashot II on the Armenian throne.

 Adarnase IV was the founder of the Kingdom of the Iberians, the state that preceded the Kingdom of Georgia until 1008, and the direct ancestor of the Bagrationi dynasty who ruled Georgia until the 19th century.

 The numbering of successive rulers in the early Bagratid period is very confused in that it moves between the different branches of the family.
 Hence, Adarnase, known as "IV" for being the fourth Adarnase as the prince of Iberia, is also known as "II" as a sovereign of Tao-Klarjeti and "I" as the king (mepe) of Iberia.